AliceKLWilliams/laravel-lms/README.md

 - Modules can be viewed by anyone

 ### Lessons
-- Each module can have a number of lessons;
+- Each module can have a number of lessons
 - Each lesson has a title and some content (WYSIWYG)
 - Lessons can be viewed by anyone